Anonymous4045/mkpy/README.md

 # mkpy
-A simple command line tool to automatically create Python projects.
+A simple command line tool to create python projects.